1. INITIAL CONSULTATION

 Typically if we talk for an hour, your final product will be around 35-45 minutes.

-The final product will saved on a USB flash drive, gift boxed up, and mailed to you.
-Or dropped off to you if you live locally.
+The final product will be saved on a credit card style USB flash drive and mailed to you.
+Or dropped off, if you live locally.

 It will also be emailed to you as a Dropbox file that you can forward along to anyone you'd like.

 Need ideas?
 Here are some examples of stories to share: